edwardpayton/react-global-state/README.md

 `yarn add @ejp/react-global-state`

-A global state creator - share state around an app with familiar React syntax.
+Share state around an app with familiar React setState like syntax.

 _Or yet another globel state manager for React._